arunsp366/NJCLabsInternship/README.md

 # Instructions to compile and run
-We have used preview features so, use the following command for compilation and execution.
+I have used preview features so, use the following command for compilation and execution.

 ```javac --release 13 --enable-preview Database2.java```